LacyS6198/Election_Analysis/README.md

 Voting results were measured based on each candidate's or county's total votes, as well as the perecentage of votes received out of total votes cast.

-# Election-Audit Results:
+# Election-Audit Results

-Overall, there were 369,711 votes cast during the election
+Overall, there were 369,711 votes cast during the election.

 ## County Election Results
 Each county's total votes were calculated.
 Based on the results, the county with the highest turnout, based on number of votes, was Denver.